-Last year was supposed to be the year of video for many bloggers, the year we start making money on YouTube and other video sharing sites.
-Then YouTube threw up a big middle finger to small channels with less than 1,000 subscribers, making it harder to make money.
+Last year was supposed to be the year of video for many bloggers, the year we started making money on YouTube and other video-sharing sites.
+Then YouTube threw a big middle finger to small channels with less than 1,000 subscribers, making it harder to make money.

-Let’s look at how much money people make on YouTube, from the YouTube celebrities to smaller channels like you and me.
-Then I’ll show you how to make money on YouTube regardless of how many subscribers you have, income sources for your videos that will make many times over what YouTube ads pay.
+Let's look at how much money people make on YouTube, from YouTube celebrities to smaller channels like you and me.
+Then I'll show you how to make money on YouTube regardless of how many subscribers you have and income sources for your videos that will make many times over what YouTube ads pay.
 Watch the video and get all the details below!

 The table here shows how much different channels make on YouTube per video view.
-The first thing you notice is not all channels are created equal when it comes to making money on YouTube.
-Channels in finance and other highly monetizable topics make more money in ads while kids channels and other hobby topics don't make as much.
-Don't worry though, I'll show you better ways to make money on YouTube later in the post.
+You first notice that not all channels are created equal when it comes to making money on YouTube.
+For example, channels in finance and other highly monetizable topics make more money in ads, while kids' channels and other hobby topics don't make as much.
+Don't worry, though.
+I'll show you better ways to make money on YouTube later in the post.

 |Channel||Niche||YouTube Pay||Views||YouTube Pay per View Average|

 |Reezy Resells||Amazon Biz||$8,851.77||789,252||$0.01122|

 |Maryjane Byarm||travel vlog||$13,871.78||2,600,000||$0.00534|

 |John Hicks||Bikes vlog||$39,371.19||10,909,946||$0.00361|